declaredas-ala/declaredas-ala/README.md

 <h1 align="center">Hi 👋, I'm Ala Missaoui</h1>
 <h3 align="center">A passionate full stack developer from Tunisia</h3>

-- 🔭 I’m currently working on **full-stack mobile and web development, DevOpsand IA**
+- 🔭 I’m currently working on **full-stack mobile and web development, DevOps and IA**

 - 👨‍💻 All of my projects are available at [alamissaoui.me](alamissaoui.me)